 Obesity In Cats

-Because they are hunters, the natural diet of cats is primarily meat based.
+Because they are hunters, the natural diet of cats is primarily meat-based.
 Cats are considered to be obligate carnivores, meaning that they require high levels of dietary protein to obtain all necessary amino acids for normal body functioning.
-Cats have adapted to high protein, moderate fat, low carbohydrate diets.
+Cats have adapted to a high protein, moderate fat, low carbohydrate diet.
 When fed a diet high in carbohydrates, the excess carbohydrates are converted to triglycerides and stored in the body as fat.

 How do I get my cat to lose weight?

 NOTE: DO NOT STARVE YOUR CAT.
-Severe calorie restriction increases the likelihood for hepatic lipidosis to develop.
-Also called fatty liver disease, this is a serious, sometimes fatal liver disease of cats.
+Severe calorie restriction increases the likelihood of hepatic lipidosis developing.
+Also called fatty liver disease, this is a serious, sometimes fatal liver disease in cats.

 Schedule follow-up weight checks with your veterinarian to monitor progress and make any necessary dietary adjustments.
-Most weight loss programs recommend slow, gradual weight reduction over several months' time.
+Most weight loss programs recommend slow, gradual weight reduction over several months.
 Therefore, very obese cats will take longer to achieve the desired amount of weight loss.